US says Myanmar committed genocide against Rohingya

-Washington (AFP), Mar 21 – The United States has determined that the violence against the Rohingya minority committed by Myanmar’s military amounted to genocide and crimes against humanity, an official told AFP Sunday.
+Washington (AFP), Mar 21 – The United States will Monday officially declare that the violence against the Rohingya minority committed by Myanmar’s military amounted to genocide, a move cautiously welcomed by activists and members of the beleaguered community.

 Hundreds of thousands of the mostly Muslim Rohingya community have fled Buddhist-majority Myanmar since 2017 after a military crackdown that is now the subject of a genocide case at the United Nations’ highest court in The Hague.